artagnon/rhine-ml/README.md

 framework](http://llvm.org/docs/LangRef.html#variable-argument-handling-intrinsics)
 of LLVM.
 Note that `va_arg` doesn't work on x86, so Rhine extracts the values by hand.
-The first argument gives the number of arguments, and this can be used to implement varargs in the Rhine language.
+The first argument gives the number of arguments, and is used to implement varargs in the Rhine language.
 The second argument is the closure environment (which has the same type as an array).

 Closures are simple to implement with this framework in place.
 First, when a function is declared, parse out all the unbound variable names